Chirag-2605/ReVibe/README.md

-# [Your Project Name]
+# ReVibe

-Welcome to [Your Project Name]!
+Welcome to ReVibe!
 This e-commerce platform is designed to provide users with a seamless online shopping experience, empowering both sellers and buyers with innovative features and functionalities.

 ## Features